andresfgc/P4-REMS/README.md

 REMS is inspired by the sections "Database Management Systems" with its project "Task Manager" and "Full Stack Frameworks" with its project "I think therefore I Blog", together with the personal interest in the area of real estate management, hence the name Real Estate Management System.

-REMS is a tool that allows the user to document and share the current status of the properties with his team during the sales period.
+REMS is a tool that allows the user to document and share the current status of the properties with his/her team during the sales period.

 In this project it was possible to put into practice fundamental topics such as database creation, agile methodology and CRUD.